 However, we would like the expert group to consider the change of PROCPROs of abovementioned procedure codes.
 At least the codes of biopsy of spleen (JMB00/JMSB00 and JMB01/JMSB01) are not clinically, but also economically equal to codes expressing the splenectomy (which is the case in the current logic).

-#14 Updated by Martti Virtanen 7 months ago
+#14 Updated by Martti Virtanen over 3 years ago

 - File Technical changes case #459.xlsx added

 Sweden and Finland (at least) seem to agree that outpatien splenectomy is not possible.
 They agree on removing the rules for that DRG 116D011000 and 116D011001.